HugoHugon-90/Sharepoint_to_SqlServer_SSIS_Module/README.md

 The extraction of the Excel tables is within a foreach with the following parameters:

 - Path to the Source Excel within Sharepoint
-- Sheet name where the table is stored in the source Sharepoint Excel
+- Sheet name where the source table is stored in the source Sharepoint Excel
 - Destination Schema name the user wants
 - Destination table name the user wants